panaversity/learn-agentic-ai/06_prompt_driven_development/05_spec_driven_development/08_chatbot_project/readme.md

 Chainlit can connect and call these endpoints at start of session we can generate id and use it
 ```

-### 7. Execute tasks sequentially: lean on `/implement` for automated execution or drive the PDD loop manually (RED → GREEN → REFACTOR → EXPLAIN).
+### 7. Execute tasks sequentially: lean on `/implement` for automated execution or drive the SDD loop manually (RED → GREEN → REFACTOR → EXPLAIN).

 We can just ask it to implement - here we will expirement by giving agent escalation options to reach out to use when implementing